Jeff Segal

-Jeffrey Segal (born 27 April 1985 in Philadelphia, Pennsylvania) is an American racing driver who competes in the United SportsCar Championship for Michael Shank Racing.
-He is a two-time Rolex Sports Car Series GT class champion and winner of the 2014 24 Hours of Daytona in GT Daytona.
+Jeffrey Randall Segal (born April 27, 1985) is an American racing driver.
+He is a two-time Rolex Sports Car Series GT class champion, a winner of the 2014 24 Hours of Daytona in GT Daytona, and won the GTE Am class at the 2016 24 Hours of Le Mans.

+Early life

+Jeffrey Randall Segal was born in Philadelphia, Pennsylvania, on April 27, 1985.
+He attended the University of Miami, where he graduated with a degree in business administration, specializing in entrepreneurship.

+Career

 Ferrari Challenge

 Segal became the youngest race winner in Ferrari Challenge history at the age of 17.
 He competed in multiple events prior to becoming a driver coach for a number of teams.

 Rolex Sports Car Series

 In 2003, Segal made his series debut, finishing third in the GT class at Virginia International Raceway driving a Ferrari of Washington Ferrari 360 GT.

 After making select starts from 2004–07, Segal stepped up to full-time competition in 2008, claiming the GT class pole and win in the Sahlen's Six Hours of The Glen in a SpeedSource Mazda RX-8.
-He scored seven top-10 finishes that year.
+He scored seven top-ten finishes that year.

 The 2009 season saw continued success, with wins at Watkins Glen and Miller Motorsports Park and one additional podium finish.

 In 2010, Segal won the GT Championship with two wins and ten consecutive top-four finishes, as well as a pole position at the Rolex 24 at Daytona.
 He shared the title with co-driver Emil Assentato in the No. 69 AIM Autosport Mazda RX-8.
-Segal finished fifth in the GT points standings in 2011, scoring eleven top-10 finishes in the SpeedSource Mazda.
+Segal finished fifth in the GT points standings in 2011, scoring eleven top-ten finishes in the SpeedSource Mazda.

 Segal earned his second GT Championship in three years, teaming again with Assentato for three class wins in AIM Autosport's Ferrari 458 Italia Grand Am for the 2012 title.
 He finished sixth in the GT standings in 2013, which included a class victory at Indianapolis.

 Continental Tire SportsCar Challenge

 Segal joined Automatic Racing for two GS races in 2005, prior to an eighth-place finish in the GS points the following year, with three podiums in nine races and a best finish of second.

-In 2007, Segal won the CTSC championship with Jep Thorton in an Automatic Racing BMW, becoming the then-youngest series champion at the age of 22, with four podiums and nine top-10s.
+In 2007, Segal won the CTSC championship with Jep Thorton in an Automatic Racing BMW, becoming the then-youngest series champion at the age of 22, with four podiums and nine top-tens.

-The following year, Segal earned his first career victory at Lime Rock Park, having recorded seven top-10s in nine starts.
+The following year, Segal earned his first career victory at Lime Rock Park, having recorded seven top-tens in nine starts.